Adult autism informant guide

 What kind of questions are asked

-A lot of the questions will focus on the time between the individual's third and fifth birthdays as this is a key stage in their developmental history.
+A lot of the questions will focus on the time between the individual's third and fifth birthdays, as this is a key stage in their developmental history.
 If you or a family member has any documents such as school reports, speech, language, or psychology reports from this time, it would be very helpful for your clinician to see these before the interview.
 Please email any documents to [email protected] at least 48 hours before your interview.

-The clinician will begin by asking questions about life growing up, experiences at school, any strengths and difficulties, both now and in the past.
+The clinician will begin by asking questions about life growing up, experiences at school, and any strengths and difficulties, both now and in the past.
 They will also ask questions about specific milestones in the individual's development.
-For example, they might ask what their first words were, or how old they were when they learnt to walk.
+For example, they might ask what their first words were or how old they were when they learnt to walk.
 They will also ask more specific questions about imagination, body language, eye contact, friendships, and interests.

 How do we use this information?